Raise your hand if you have dogs! Raise your hand if you dream about having a clean house AND dogs!

 My dogs LOVE oils.
 Peace & Calming comes in the kit and it helps calm Jack down when he’s feeling a little stressed (we also put it on his bandana!).

-Grab the ESSENTIAL OILS KIT HERE with my referral link.
+Grab the ESSENTIAL OILS HERE with my referral link (order anything you want–no kit required!).
 We also have a private oils education group for our members and many of us are pet lovers (and we even have a vet in our group!).
 JOIN US!
 It’s fun!

 9. What about DOG NOSES ON THE WINDOWS?